2015 Jun 05

 3.2 Algorithm

-- Acquire $A$ and $z$ from the geomagnetic field and gravity sensors, or equivalent sources.
+and from the geomagnetic field and gravity sensors, or equivalent sources. - Acquire

-- Acquire $r$ from the camera (if possible) or a range-finder accessory.
+from the camera (if possible) or a range-finder accessory. - Compute

 4 Initial order approximations